ElementTech/kube-reqsizer/README.md

     Enable a annotation filter for pod scraping.
-    Enabling this will ensure that the controller only sets requests of controllers of which PODS or NAMESPACE have the annotation.
+    Enabling this will ensure that the controller only sets requests of controllers of which PODS or NAMESPACE have the annotation set to "true".
-    If false, will work on all pods in the cluster.
+    If "false", will ignore annotations and work on all pods in the cluster.

     # auto.request.operator/optimize=true
+    # auto.request.operator/optimize=false

 --sample-size int (default 1)